 “What had begun as a simple proposition – to live in a rent-free cottage, in a pleasant stable community while pursuing the writing ambitions that I’d held since childhood – now seemed fraught with traps, difficulties and dangers”.

-By Chapter Four, I was so intrigued by a heroine who shops for “just the essentials” – shortbread, cake, chocolate, wine – at Carols’ alphabetical shop where you find the postcards by the plums and The Times by the turnips, that I had accidentally spoiled several pages with, umm, coffee and food stains.
+By Chapter Four, I was so intrigued by a heroine who shops for “just the essentials” – shortbread, cake, chocolate, wine – at Carols’ alphabetical shop where you find the postcards by the plums and The Times by the turnips, that I had accidentally spoiled some pages with, umm, coffee stains.

 But I had to read on, regardless of meal times.
 Who wouldn’t want to jump into the next chapters when they’re titled “Reader, I Left Him”, “The Cream of the Bookshop”, “Writers Afloat”, or “Beware of the Wardrobe”.